-- Load the prowler with weight and lean backwards against the handles
+- Load the prowler with weight and lean backward against the handles

-- Drive the prowler backwards by pushing with the legs, keeping your back straight
+- Drive the prowler backward by pushing with the legs, keeping your back straight

 - At the end of the length of the run, turn around and come back

 Like the backward prowler push?
 Check out another of its variations in our lower body workout article.